Visit the institution website for COVID‑19 updates

 Months of entry

-Our PhD research programme provides excellent training, giving students comprehensive research opportunities in children's fundamental and translational research.
-ICH is a world-class Institute, producing highly employable graduates, with modern attitudes and experience in core research skills, collaboration and networking.
-Successful careers in academia, medicine and industry can therefore be expected.
+Our PhD research programme provides excellent training, giving students comprehensive opportunities in fundamental and translational research of childhood health and disease.
+The UCL Great Ormond Street Institute of Child Health (UCL GOSICH) is world-class, producing highly employable graduates with an ambitious and resilient outlook and experience in core research skills, collaboration and networking.

 Course contact details